dandi/dandi-archive/doc/design/doi-generation-1.md

   * I would add additional checks if doi (and possibly other fields) is available
 * running datacite_json = to_datacite(meta)
   * this should not return an error
-TODO: what exceptions might be thrown?
-Missing creator is one.

 ## dandi-api